Felix Tijerina: History

+Tijerina did not support civil rights for African Americans or allying with black civil rights groups like the NAACP, despite having mutual interests against school segregation in Texas.
+When some fellow Mexican-American colleagues in LULAC suggested working with the NAACP, Tijerina reprimanded them, saying “Let the Negro fight his own battles.
+His problems are not mine.
+I don't want to ally with him.”

 Tijerina died in 1965.
 Janie took over the operations of the restaurant chain, Felix Mexican Restaurants.
 In 1971 the chain had six restaurants in Houston and one in Beaumont.
 The last Felix's restaurant, located in Montrose, closed in 2008.
 After the closure, Scott Sullivan, an owner of the El Patio Mexican Restaurant chain, reached an agreement with Felix Tijerina Jr. to license Felix's name and recipes, which led to Felix's chile con queso becoming a permanent addition to El Patio's menu.

 Walsh compared Felix's food to "scratchy recordings of the Delta blues", as in it was an illustration of the history of an evolving cuisine.

 Legacy

 Felix Tijerina Elementary School, a Houston Independent School District campus which opened in 1979 to serve the Central Park community, was named after Tijerina.